AfraHu/CatsEatingFish/README.md

   - Words list of \"The Oxford 3000\" or \"The Oxford 5000\"
   - [COCA](https://www.eapfoundation.com/vocab/general/bnccoca/)
     - It is a series of lists based on frequency level.

+## Listening-and-Speaking
+  - After the preparations above, you got a firm foundation of English but you've been more theoretical than explicit the knowledge.
+  - To explicit the knowledge and speak English fluently, you need practice the instinctive understanding of English.
+  - Watching your favorite English movies or TVs, following the actresses or actors to repeat their lines.
+It is so called in Chinese \"影子跟读\".
+  - In my experience, it is better to print the lines down on paper rather then using the apps if you have enough spaces.